Philip Smith (criminal): Background

-Philip John Smith was born in 1965 at the City Maternity Hospital in Gloucester, where he grew up.
-The son of sawmill labourer Henry John Smith and his wife Rose Smith (née Luckins), he was the oldest of five siblings.
-Smith's family lived in Midland Road, where they were neighbours of serial killers Fred and Rosemary West, before moving to Hailes Road on the Coney Hill Estate in 1971.
-The family had a modest income, and their situation became worse when Smith's father was injured in a motoring accident.
-Smith attended Coney Hill Infants and Junior School and later went to a special school for children with learning difficulties.
-He left school at 14 to join Billy Danter's Funfair, which toured extensively throughout the United Kingdom and also employed his father.
+Philip John Smith was born at the City Maternity Hospital in Gloucester, Gloucestershire, on 10 July 1965.
+He was the oldest of five children to sawmill labourer Henry John Smith and his wife, Rose Smith (née Luckins).

+Smith's family initially lived in Midland Road, where they were neighbours of serial killers Fred and Rose West, before moving to Hailes Road on the Coney Hill council estate in 1971.
+The family's financial situation deteriorated when Smith's father was injured in a motoring accident.
+Smith attended Coney Hill Infants and Junior School before being transferred to a special school for children with learning difficulties.
+He left school at age 14 to join his father's new employer, Billy Danter's Funfair, which toured extensively throughout the UK.
 He worked out of season as a farmhand, labourer and security guard.

-Smith moved from Gloucester to Tewkesbury and then Ross-on-Wye, where he lived with a female partner.
-They had a son in 1990 and two more children in 1992, but Smith left the family and moved to Cardiff when the relationship became difficult.
-He then spent a year in Ireland lodging with a travelling family who took pity on him while he was hitchhiking in Athlone, County Westmeath.
-He told them he was an English gypsy visiting Ireland, and they allowed him to live rent-free in a spare caravan, while he contributed a portion of his unemployment benefit towards food.
-This family asked Smith to leave when they became uncomfortable about sexual remarks he had made to young female members of the family.
-Smith moved to Birmingham towards the end of 1999 and stayed briefly at the Trinity Centre, a hostel for the homeless in Digbeth, before moving to a property managed by a housing association in Braithwaite Road in the Sparkbrook district of Birmingham.
-He became well known locally and was a regular patron of the Shamrock Cafe on Stratford Road and of the Rainbow pub in Digbeth, where he was employed on a casual basis as an odd-jobber and served as an unofficial taxi driver for drinkers.
+As a young adult, Smith moved to Tewkesbury and then Ross-on-Wye, where he lived with a female partner.
+They had three children between 1990 and 1992, but Smith left the family and moved to Cardiff when the relationship became difficult.
+He then spent a year in Ireland lodging with a travelling family who took pity on him while he was hitchhiking in County Westmeath.
+They allowed him to live rent-free in a spare caravan, while he contributed a portion of his unemployment benefit towards food.
+However, they asked Smith to leave when they became uncomfortable about sexual remarks he had made to young women in the family.

+Smith moved to Birmingham towards the end of 1999 and stayed briefly at the Trinity Centre, a hostel for the homeless in Digbeth, before moving to a property managed by a housing association in Braithwaite Road in Sparkbrook.
+He became well known locally and was a regular patron of local businesses such as the Shamrock Cafe on Stratford Road and of the Rainbow pub in Digbeth, where he was employed on a casual basis as an odd-jobber and served as an unofficial taxi driver for drinkers.

-Smith received over 30 criminal convictions for minor offences, beginning in May 1984 when he was fined £100 for theft.
+Smith received over thirty criminal convictions for minor offences, beginning in May 1984 when he was fined £100 for theft.
 His record also included handling stolen goods, burglary and driving without a licence, but no violence.
-At 6 ft 4 in and weighing 22 stone, with a dishevelled appearance and a soft West Country accent, he was considered gentle by those he met.
+At 6 ft 4 in and weighing 22 stone, with a dishevelled appearance and a soft West Country accent, Smith was considered gentle by those he met.
 In an interview with the Birmingham Evening Mail following Smith's trial in July 2001, Jim Smith, proprietor of the Shamrock Cafe, said, "He was a gentle giant who we named 'Bigfoot' because his boots always used to leave black marks on the floor.
 Ninety-nine per cent of the time he had a dirty appearance and looked like he had been working on a car."